 Myth #5: Hormonal treatments can cure endometriosis.

 Drugs based on synthetic hormones, like the Pill, Depo-Provera, Danazol, and Lupron, are routinely used to treat endo by slowing down the load of estrogen that feeds the disease.
 But in most cases, these hormonal treatments only quiet symptoms, they don’t rid the body of the disease or provide long-term relief.
 Only surgery (performed correctly) can do that.

 Pregnancy can quiet the symptoms of endo, just as hormonal drugs can.
 But it doesn’t make the disease go away.
-We’re not sure why pregnancy helps suppress the disease, but in most cases endo symptoms resume with reoccurrence of a woman’s menstrual period.
+We’re not sure why pregnancy helps suppress the disease, but in most cases, endo symptoms resume with the reoccurrence of a woman’s menstrual period.

 Surgical treatment of endometriosis requires very specialized techniques that are not taught in the standard OB/GYN residency.
 Endometriosis patients often require treatment of various co-conditions the routine OB/GYN physician is not familiar with.